janfuhrer/podsalsa/docs/guac/README.md

 ## Overview

 [GUAC](https://github.com/guacsec/guac) stands for "Graph for Understanding Artifact Composition" and is a tool to analyze and visualize software dependencies.
 GUAC ingest software security metadata, such as SBOMs, and maps the relationships between software.
 The [GUAC Visualizer](https://docs.guac.sh/guac-visualizer/) can use to explore the various nodes and relationships.
+Since March 2024, GUAC is an [OpenSSF Incubator project](https://openssf.org/blog/2024/03/07/guac-joins-openssf-as-incubating-project/).

 GUAC further implements [deps.dev](https://deps.dev) for source location, [OpenSSF Scorecards](https://securityscorecards.dev/) results and vulnerability data from [OSV.dev](https://osv.dev/) to combine all available data in one place.